by Michael R Dougherty

 Anyone who lived in Alaska in the 1950s, 60s, 70, or 80s, remembers KTVA's Norma Goodman.

-Growing up in Alaska I had watched Norma for years as she interviewed countless guests on her live talk show called "Hostess House and later "The Norma Goodman Show" a name change I later suggested when I was the station's Program Director, because everyone in Anchorage already referred to her show as the "Norma Goodman Show."
+Growing up in Alaska I watched Norma on TV for years.
+She interviewed countless guests on her live talk show called “Hostess House”.
+That show title was later changed to, “The Norma Goodman Show”, a change I later suggested when I was the station's Program Director because everyone in Anchorage already referred to her show as the “Norma Goodman Show.”

 One day after her show, Norma told me about the live commercials she used to do for a product called “Quilk” which was a synthetic milk product that came in a large can.